syncfusion-content/blazor-docs/blazor/diagram/symbol-palette.md

 ## How to provide tooltip for symbols in symbol palette

-Symbol palette provides supports to show toolip when mouse hovers over any node or connector.
+Symbol palette provides supports to show tooltip when mouse hovers over any node or connector.
 The tooltip can be customized for each symbols in the symbol palette.

 ### Default tooltip for symbols